 In accordance with Attachment Q-2, Section 5 of the BC Hydro Open Access Transmission Tariff (OATT), "The Network Customer must, for the entirety of the reporting period,... maintain an average utilization rate of all Network Economy reservations of at least 95% of the average utilization of Daily and Hourly Non-Firm Point-to-Point service by customers, other than the Network Customer or its marketing affiliates, in pre-schedule and Real-Time, over the same reporting period."
 BC Hydro calculates the average utilization rate of Network Economy Transmission reservations by the Network Customer and the Non-Firm Point-to-Point (PTP) Transmission reservations by non-Network Customers.
-The Network Customer passes the Utilization Test if the average utilization rate of the Non-Firm PTP transmission reservations of non-Network Customers is greater than or equal to 95%.
+The Network Customer passes the Utilization Test if the average utilization rate of the Network Economy transmission reservations divided by the average utilization rate of the Non-Firm PTP transmission reservations of non-Network Customers is greater than or equal to 95%.
 Data indicates that the Network Customer failed the Utilization Test three times: June 24 - July 21, 2012; August 26 - September 22, 2012; and November 24, 2013 - December 21, 2013 (refer to Appendix 8).
 Please refer to the Network Economy Business Practice for details regarding the process and calculations used in determining the Utilization Test.